cori-o/uwsgi-fastcgi/README.md

 ### Docker compose
 #### 1. Customize docker-compose.yml if needed
-- Ensure that the Flask and Nginx services share the volume (shared_tmp) and network (flask_network).
+- Ensure that the Flask and Nginx services share the volume (shared_tmp) and network (flask_network)
-- Modify docker-compose.yml as necessary.
+- Modify docker-compose.yml as necessary

 #### 2. Start Containers
 ```bash
 $ docker-compose up -d --build
 ```
-- The -d flag runs the containers in the background.
+- The -d flag runs the containers in the background
 - The --build flag rebuilds the containers if changes are made